-• Given the Local Housing Need (LHN) context explained earlier in this paper, there is no absolute need to make further housing allocations to meet the housing need through the Local Plan review.
-Both Upwell and Outwell Parish Councils and the local

-• As discussed, the SADMP made six allocations for a combined total of at least 45 new homes.
+- Given the Local Housing Need (LHN) context explained earlier in this paper, there is no absolute need to make further housing allocations to meet the housing need through the Local Plan review.
+Both Upwell and Outwell Parish Councils and the local communities are engaged in preparing Neighbourhood Plans for their respective Areas.
+Upwell is seeking to make further allocations for housing and should Outwell follow suit this would potentially be supported by the Borough Council. - As discussed, the SADMP made six allocations for a combined total of at least 45 new homes.
 All six sites have progressed and either benefit from permission, the site is under construction or is sought for modification through a Neighbourhood Plan.
-Given that this is a review of the Local Plan, and the information provided above, it is the intention of the Local Plan review to carry forward all six of these site allocations, G104.1, G104.2, G104.3, G104.4, G104.5 & G104.6.
+Given that this is a review of the Local Plan, and the information provided above, it is the intention of the Local Plan review to carry forward all of these site allocations (G104.1, G104.2, G104.4, G104.5 & G104.6) except G104.3 which has been replaced by Upwell Neighbourhood Plan Allocation A1 which accommodates 20 dwellings rather than 5 dwellings in G104.3